 Cut off the top and ends of your onion, remove the papery skin and cut into wedges.

-Rinse your herbs well under cold water, shake to remove the excess water and pat dry, then add them to your bowl.
+Rinse your oregano well under cold water, shake to remove the excess water and pat dry, strip the leaves from the stems and add them to your bowl.

 Grate a tomato, discard the outer skin, place in a bowl, season with salt and pepper add the dried oregano, oil and vinegar and whisk until combined.